mdn/kuma/docs/rendering.rst

 in-progress document to editing, with a smaller list of environment variables.

 source
-   *revision content* or *re-edit content*, with CKEditor parsing, passed through KumaScript output
+   :ref:`re-edit-content`, with CKEditor parsing, passed through KumaScript output
    HTML content at ``/<locale>/docs/preview-wiki-content`` database